PRARTHAN29/H-M_Store_mangement/README.md

 =>  Stacked Bar Chart: Shows the number of stores per city, state, and country

+=> Slicer: Country, State, Store_Class, Store_Name

 🎯 Goal

 => To support H&M’s brand expansion by identifying underrepresented areas and analyzing current global store coverage.

+Result

+=> The analysis suggests that H&M’s presence is heavily concentrated in specific regions.
+Based on the distribution patterns, expansion opportunities exist in underrepresented non-European markets such as New Zealand, Qatar, and similar emerging retail regions.